 The geothermal feature struck Ruzo as odd since it isn’t located near volcanic or magmatic activity.
 “Boiling rivers exist,” he wrote in National Geographic, “but they’re always near volcanoes.”

 A body of water the size of the Boiling River requires a heat source with a lot of energy, yet the closest active volcano is more than 400 miles away and there are no known magmatic systems in the Amazon jungle.
 After some investigating and testing different hypotheses, Ruzo and his research colleagues believe that a fault-led hydrothermal feature was causing the river to reach such temperatures.
 The water seeps deep into the earth, heats up underground, and resurfaces through faults and cracks.
-His team is still conducting further research on the river’s unique thermal characteristics.

 Since his initial visit to the Boiling River, the trip from Pucallpa has been reduced to a three-hour direct drive because of the rapid deforestation and commercialization of the area.
 To preserve the sacred river, Ruzo started the Boiling River Project to protect and study the natural wonder in a safe manner.
 Ruzo details his experience with the Boiling River in his book The Boiling River: Adventure and Discovery in the Amazon.